Last Updated: November 21, 2019 2:54AM

 Much like creating content from scratch, it’s recommended to consider the reason why the content was created in the first place, why it needs to be transcreated, who will read it and what action should the local reader take?

 A transcreation brief is key for defining quality guidelines.
-But open collaboration is the pièce de résistance to meeting those guidelines.
-For translation buyers the general process is submit the source, maybe answer a few queries and receive the completed translation—voilà, job done, no extra collaboration required.
+But open collaboration is the piece de resistance to meeting those guidelines.
+For translation buyers the general process is submit the source, maybe answer a few queries and receive the completed translation—voila, job done, no extra collaboration required.
 But transcreation is a translation-creative hybrid that often requires collaborative feedback from the client before the text to be ready for publishing.

-Most transcreated copy can be quality checked pre-publishing with tools to measure readability, this can be as simple as using the proofing tools in Microsoft office to check readability or for use of passive voice.
+Most transcreated copy can be quality checked pre-publishing with tools to measure readability.
+This can be as simple as using the proofing tools in Microsoft office to check readability or for use of passive voice.
 If the transcreated copy is for online use, it’s a good idea review the content to make sure it follows Google’s best practices for local SEO.

 But post-publishing measurement requires collaboration and depends on the marketing objectives of the content, whether it is lead nurturing, driving customer engagement, brand awareness or increasing conversions and sales.
 In an ideal scenario, transcreation should be tested with pre-publishing checks, and also validated and tweaked post-publishing against metrics based on the content objective for each market.